IdeaBridge/AapliDocumentation/pages/mydoc/timeline.md

 ## Advanced Properties of Timeline
 In the Advanced tab of the Time line properties, you will find two additional checkboxes and a dropdown menu:

-{% include image.html file="timeline3.jpg" url="https://admin.aapli.co/form-builder" alt="Timeline" caption="Basic Properties of Timeline Component" %}
+{% include image.html file="timeline3.jpg" class="docimage" url="https://admin.aapli.co/form-builder" alt="Timeline" caption="Basic Properties of Timeline Component" %}

 1. **Field Can Be Hidden from the Responder:** Enabling this checkbox allows you to hide the Time line field from the form responder or user.
 This can be useful when you want to collect time range data without displaying the field visibly.
 It allows you to gather information in the background or based on specific conditions.
 2. **Filtrate Checkbox:** By selecting this checkbox, you enable the "filtrate" feature for the Time line field.
 Filtrate refers to the capability of the input field to act as a filter or search parameter for data.
 This allows users to input time ranges that can be used to filter or narrow down results in a connected system or database.